SaraFrenchh/My-Portfolio/content/pages/index.md

           artists and their most popular songs.
 I often notice that I repeatedly listen to the same five songs.
-This project provided me with the opportunity to explore a diverse range of music by using drill through to add additional information to the charts.
+This project provided me with the opportunity to explore a diverse range of music by using drill through functionality to add additional information to the charts.
         image:
           type: Image
           url: /images/74B2BB29-3E8D-4AD4-BF66-B23DB5028252_4_5005_c.jpeg